-It’s a nuisance to see an error pops up saying “DirectX encountered an unrecoverable error” when launch a game like Call of Duty.
+It’s a nuisance to see an error pops up saying “DirectX encountered an unrecoverable error” when launching a game like Call of Duty.
 But don’t worry.
 It’s fixable, so follow the instructions below.

-DirectX encountered an unrecoverable error is an error associated with DirectX in your computer.
+DirectX encountered an unrecoverable error is associated with DirectX on your computer.
 It’s likely that your computer doesn’t meet the requirements to play that game, such as your DirectX version is below what’s required.